gdagstn/alamak/README.md

 # Use

+You may think that in order to use `alamak` you need to know how to code.
+The opposite is true: not knowing how to code will let `alamak` shine in all its glory.

 Wrap your call into a call to `alamak()`.
 If a warning or an error occurs, a Pixel Pal (patent pending) appears on the screen  and tells you what they think about you and your situation.

 ```